-Have you ever wondered what Mormons believe?
-What Mormons do on Sundays?
-Or what a Latter-day Saint sacrament meeting is?
+Have you ever wondered what Latter-day Saints believe?
+What they do on Sundays? or what a Latter-day Saint sacrament meeting is?
 Each Sunday, members of The Church of Jesus Christ of Latter-day Saints gather together in a meeting to partake of the holy sacrament.
-Sacrament meeting is a time for members of Christ’s Church to gather together in worship, but also a time for deep personal reflection and introspection.
+Sacrament meeting is a time for members of Christ’s Church to gather together in worship, but also a time for deeply personal reflection and introspection.

 For Latter-day Saints, partaking of the sacrament is one of the most sacred and special moments of the week.
 Worthy young men who hold God’s holy priesthood say a special prayer over the broken bread.
 The blessed bread is passed around on trays so that each member of the congregation may have a chance to partake of it.
 The same process is repeated as the water is blessed and passed.
 During the passing of the sacrament, Church members have the opportunity to reflect on their relationship with God, ponder Jesus Christ’s sacrifice for them, and commit to improve their lives.